St. Paul School Building

 The St. Paul School Building is a historic school building at 200 West 4th Street in St. Paul, Arkansas.
 It is a single-story masonry structure, built out of local sandstone.
 It has gable-on-hip roof, with a shed-roof addition to the rear.
-To small triangular louvered dormers flank the projecting entry porch.
+Two small triangular louvered vent dormers flank the projecting entry porch.
 The school was built in 1940 with funding from the Works Progress Administration, and serves as a community meeting place as well as school.

-The building was listed on then National Register of Historic Places in 2006.
+The building was listed on the National Register of Historic Places in 2006.